-Rent Receipts for Self Assessment
+UK Rent Receipts · Self Assessment · MTD ITSA

 Landlords must declare rental income on their UK Self Assessment tax return.
-Clean, dated rent receipts are the simplest documentary evidence — and from April 2026, MTD ITSA makes digital records mandatory for many.
+Clean, dated rent receipts are the simplest documentary evidence — up to 12 months in a single PDF.
+From April 2026, MTD ITSA makes digital records mandatory for many.

 Who are you?